MathCancer/PhysiCell/documentation/Quickstart.md

 ### Linux

 If you're a Linux user, you probably already have or know how to install/use a proper g++ environment for building PhysiCell.
-If not, contact us!
+If not, please reach out to the PhysiCell community.

 <hr> <!---------------------------------------------->